CartoDB/documentation/app/content/spatial-extension-bq/sql-reference/quadkey.md

 **Description**

 Returns an array containing all the quadints directly next to the given quadint at the same level of zoom.
-Diagonal, horizontal, and vertical nearby quadints plus the current quadint are considered, so KRING always returns `(distance*2 + 1)^2` quadints.
+Diagonal, horizontal and vertical nearby quadints plus the current quadint are considered, so KRING always returns `(distance*2 + 1)^2` quadints.

 * `quadint`: `INT64` quadint to get the KRING from.
 * `distance`: `INT64` distance (in cells) to the source.